-Chapter VII: Consumer protection
+Chapter VII: Consumer Protection

 Vendors must provide consumers with a minimum set of information, including the price of the product or service, contact details and the right to withdraw from an electronic transaction before its completion.
-Consumers are also entitled, under certain circumstances, to a "cooling-off" period within which they may cancel certain types of transactions concluded electronically without incurring any penalty.
+Consumers are also entitled, under certain circumstances, to a "cooling off" period within which they may cancel certain types of transactions concluded electronically without incurring any penalty.
 Consumers also have the right not to be bound to unsolicited communications (spam) offering goods or services.
-The Bill also seeks to place the responsibility on businesses trading on line to make use of sufficiently secure payment systems.
+The Bill also seeks to place the responsibility on businesses trading on-line to make use of sufficiently secure payment systems.

-Chapter VIII: Personal information and privacy protection
+Chapter VIII: Personal Information and Privacy Protection

 This Chapter establishes a voluntary regime for protection of personal information.
-Personal information includes any information that can identify an individual.
+Personal information includes any information capable of identifying an individual.
 Collectors of personal information (data collectors) may subscribe to a set of universally accepted data protection principles.
 It is envisaged that consumers will prefer to deal with only those data collectors that have subscribed to the recorded data protection principles.
 The sanction for breach of these provisions is left to the parties themselves to agree on.
 Subscription to these principles is voluntary due to the fact that the South African Law Commission is currently developing specific data protection or privacy legislation which is expected to be enacted within 24 months.

-Chapter IX: Protection of critical databases
+Chapter IX: Protection of Critical Data

-In terms of its definition, critical data is information which, if compromised, may pose a risk to the national security of the Republic or to the economic or social well-being of its citizens.
+In terms of its definition, critical data is information which, if compromised, may pose a risk to the national security of the Republic or to the economic or social well being of its citizens.
 The Minister may prescribe matters relating to the registration of critical databases and require certain procedures and technological methods to be used in their storage and archiving.

-Chapter X: Domain name authority and administration
+Chapter X: Domain Name Authority and Administration

 A section 21 company will be established, or an existing one approved, to manage the domain name space of the Republic.
 Its membership and governance structures must be representative of the general South African society, Government and other stakeholders.
 The objects, powers and functions of the Authority are provided for in the Bill.
-Provision is also made for disputes involving domain names to be settled by means of alternative dispute-resolution methods.
+Provision is also made for disputes involving domain names to be settled by means of alternative dispute resolution methods.
 The Minister is empowered to formulate national policy on the .za domain name space.

-Chapter XI: Limitation of liability of service providers
+Chapter XI Limitation of Liability of Service Providers